Consensys/doc.goquorum/docs/Reference/API-Methods.md

 #### Returns

-`result`: enode ID of the leader, or an error message if there is no leader
+`result`: *string* - enode ID of the leader, or an error message if there is no leader

 !!! example